 The incident made Armstrong quit running a blog altogether for 2 years.
 She now encourages mom influencers to deal with brand family members with caution.

-Armstrong is lower back to blogging now, but she has a few new ground regulations, like most effective operating with brands she feels comfortable with and jogging all her posts that feature her youngsters with her daughters’ aid, now aged nine and 15.
+Armstrong is lower back to blogging now, but she has a few new ground regulations, like most effectively operating with brands she feels comfortable with and jogging all her posts that feature her youngsters with her daughters’ aid, now aged nine and 15.

 Authenticity vs. Advertising and marketing